-Project Description: This project will create a new north/south taxiway for Runway 4/22, west of the runway including upgrades of the intersecting pavement on Taxiway "C".
+Project Description: This project will create a new north/south taxiway for Runway 4/22, west of the runway between the Runway 4 threshold and Taxiway E extended.
 The Airport Master Plan Update identifies the need to improve the operational characteristics of the North/South runway to improve aircraft circulation west of the runway.